 2. Bring a waterproof case for your cellphone or camera in order to get those cool action shots.

 3. For the white water rafting, you will obviously get wet.
 I would recommend wearing a sporty waterproof sandals.
 Please see links below.

 Disclosure: Please be aware I get commissions for purchases made through links in this post at no additional cost to you.
 Please read Amazon Affiliate Disclosure

 If you’re ready to book your next vacation.
-Check out the following links below.
+Check out the Hotwire link below.
 Please read full Disclosures